 Osteitis pubis is the result of inflammation around the lower front of the pelvis, where the left and right pubic bones meet.
-The pelvis connects the legs to the upper body and supports the intestines, bladder, and internal sex organs.

 The pubic bone is one of three bones that make up the hip.
 The joint where the pubic bones meet is called the pubic symphysis, and is made up of cartilage.
 When it and the surrounding muscles become inflamed due to stress on the joint, osteitis pubis occurs.